Mary and Max: Plot

 In 1976, eight-year-old Mary Daisy Dinkle lives a lonely life in Mount Waverley, Victoria, Australia.
 Her classmates tease her because of a birthmark on her forehead.
 Her distant father, Noel, and alcoholic, kleptomaniac mother, Vera, provide little support.
 Her only comforts are her pet rooster, Ethel; her favourite food, sweetened condensed milk; and a Smurfs-like cartoon show called The Noblets.
 While at the post office with her mother, Mary spots a New York City telephone book and, curious about Americans, decides to write to one.
 She randomly chooses Max Jerry Horowitz from the phone book and sends him a letter telling him about herself.

 Max is a morbidly obese 44-year-old Jewish atheist who has trouble forming relationships due to various mental and social problems.
 Mary's letter initially gives him an anxiety attack, but he writes back, and the two become friends (partly due to their shared love of chocolate and The Noblets).
 Vera disapproves of Max, so Mary tells him to send his letters to her agoraphobic neighbour, Len Hislop.
 Mary asks Max about love, and he suffers a severe anxiety attack, being institutionalised for eight months.
 He wins the New York Lottery and buys a lifetime supply of chocolate and the entire collection of Noblet figurines.
 He gives the remainder to his elderly neighbour, Ivy, who pampers herself before dying in a jet pack-related accident.
 Mary becomes despondent, thinking Max has abandoned her.

 Max finally writes back to Mary, explaining he has been diagnosed with Asperger syndrome.
 The two continue their correspondence for the next several years.
 When Noel retires, he takes up metal detecting and is swept away by a large tidal bore while on a beach.
 The now-adult Mary goes to the University of Melbourne.
-She has her birthmark removed and develops a crush on her neighbour, Damien Popodopoulos.
+She has her birthmark removed and develops a crush on her neighbour, Greek-Australian Damien Popodopoulos.
 Vera accidentally kills herself after she drinks embalming fluid instead of cooking sherry.
 Mary and Damien later marry, although Damien is shown to be uncomfortable being intimate with her.